Dorothea B. Alston -- North Charleston

-She is the beloved mother of Athena Alston McFadden (William), George Reginald Alston (Melba) and Dorcas Smalls (Earnest Arrington); grandmother of Briana Vandea McFadden, William Alston Jefferson McFadden, Jerell Alston and Paris Garner; great-grandmother of Jessica Dovanna Smalls, Earnest David Arrington, Tyler Garner and London Garner; sister of Raymond Pure, Vanessa Pure and Michael Pure (Aisha).
+Mrs. Alston is survived by her children, Athena Alston McFadden (William), George Reginald Alston and Dorcas Smalls (Earnest Arrington); grandchildren, Briana Vandea McFadden, William Alston Jefferson McFadden, Jerell Alston and Paris Garner; great-grandchildren, Jessica Dovanna Smalls, Earnest David Arrington, Tyler Garner and London Garner; siblings, Raymond Pure, Vanessa Pure and Michael Pure (Aisha); and a host of other relatives and friends.

+Due to COVID-19 protocols, everyone is required to wear a face mask and practice social distancing.
+Expressions of love may be sent to the family at www.MurraysMortuary.com.

 Obituaries Newsletter